Skip links and keyboard navigation

 Sub-delegation is not allowed

-An authorised delegate cannot give responsibilities delegated to them by the agency's CEO to anyone else.
+An authorised delegate cannot give responsibilities delegated to them by the Chief Executive of your public authority to anyone else.

 Delegation of functions or powers is found under s27A of the Acts Interpretation Act 1954 and s282 of the Public Sector Act 2022.